VanausloosThomas/PersonalDevelopment/knowledge/Angular.md

 You can insert any expression that returns/results in a String in between the {{}}.
 You can only use one line expressions or ternary expression.
 Hower if you enter a number inside, it will still work because the number can be converted to a string.

 #### Property Binding:
 To bind to a html property by placing the attribute of that property in between two squared brackets.
-(HTML properties can be set using their attributes ,for example: disabled, angular can bind directly to those properties!)
+(HTML properties can be set using their attributes ,for example: *disabled*, angular can bind directly to those properties!)
 There are also other properties we can bind to ( explenation follows).
-We need to write a Typscript expression between the ""! [property] = "this.aMethodThatResultsInABoolean()" is a valid form of propertybinding since the expression evaluates to a boolean!
+We need to write a Typscript expression between the ""!
+Example ` [property] = "this.aMethodThatResultsInABoolean()"` is a valid form of propertybinding since the expression evaluates to a boolean!

 #### String interpollation vs Property binding